 For Rented or Leased Premises

 A copy of the valid rental agreement with any document in support of the ownership of the premises of the Lessor like Latest Property Tax Receipt or Municipal Khata copy or copy of Electricity Bill.
-If rental agreement or lease deed is not available, then an affidavit to that effect along with any document in support of the possession of the premises like copy of electricity bill is acceptable.
+If a rental agreement or lease deed is not available, then an affidavit to that effect along with any document in support of the possession of the premises like copy of an electricity bill is acceptable.

 All Other Cases

 For all other cases, a copy of the consent letter of the owner of the premises with any document in support of the ownership of the premises of the Consenter like Municipal Khata copy or Electricity Bill copy.
 For shared properties also, the same documents can be uploaded.